kienvipmkvn/CRM.API/README.md

 The CRM system can query product and pricing information through the CRM API.
 The data is retrieved from the internal **PIM API**, ensuring that up-to-date pricing and product information is available to the CRM system.

 ### 3. Creating Pricing Agreements
-As the requirement, I can assume that we can create the pricing agreement from both the CRM system and from the PIM API, so there will be 2 things I have to do here: receive pricing agreement from CRM system through the webhook, and receive it from PIM through MassTransit.
+As the requirement, I can assume that we can create the pricing agreement from both the CRM system and from the PIM API, so there will be 2 things I have to do here: first is receive pricing agreement from CRM system from webhook, publish it through MassTransit so the entire Esoft system can see it; and the second thing is receive the pricing agreement created from PIM through MassTransit.
 Since I do not have the real PIM API, I have to create a PIM controller in the CRM API to mock the behavior of the real PIM API (publish a command when a pricing agreement is created so the CRM API can comsume that command).

 ### 4. Conversion from Lead to Customer
 When a lead is converted to a customer in CRM system, the CRM API receive a webhook notification, then publish a LeadConvertedCommand to the Esoft internal system.

 ## Endpoints
-You can find all the API to test this CRM.API project in the CRM.API.http file
+You can find all the API to test this CRM.API project in the **CRM.API.http** file

 ## How to Run